ziyong-was-taken/Compression-In-DNNs/README.md

 # Explaining Deep Neural Networks using Information Theory and Geometry

-This repository contains the code to reproduce the results of my eponymously named master's thesis.
+This repository contains the code to reproduce the results of my master's thesis.
 It is mainly implemented using [(PyTorch) Lightning](https://lightning.ai/docs/pytorch/stable/).

 <!-- omit in toc -->